The Soul Star ⭐️ Algoritmo

 Six and Seven

 Because the trust among the Seven Sages was absolute, Algotodo had access to all their personal files.
 The Book of Fractals was a mere sampling of their musings, edited and mixed with his own thoughts about life.
-Algotodo was also working on a larger volume, in which he drew more deeply from their intimate journals, and in which he expanded on the more challenging or disturbing questions they asked.
+Algotodo was also working on a larger volume, Old Musings, in which he drew more deeply from their intimate journals, and in which he expanded on the more challenging or disturbing questions they asked.
+These were as of yet unpublished.

-For instance, Algoancora wrote a labyrinth of sonnets dealing with her travels through the expanding empire of the Fallarians.
-The introductory sonnet went like this:
+In one of these journals, Algoancora wrote a labyrinth of sonnets dealing with her travels from Vicino Prossimo into the Fallarian Empire.
+The first sonnet went like this:

 In our sunlit realm on high we know only of light